- Rust 99.3%

 $EDITOR ~/.config/iamb/config.toml

-# authenticate once and verify another device if needed
+# authenticate once and complete guided verification if needed

 iamb -P profilename verify